 Capital Expansion Fees (CEFs) are imposed on every additional residential dwelling unit, square foot of retail, office, and institutional construction, as well as every acre of industrial development.
 These fees are intended to cover growth-related capital costs.
 The City also imposes System Impact Fees (SIFs) on customers who increase utility demands that require future facilities expansion, such as new water lines, additional treatment plant capacity, or a new substation.
 Because impact fees are paid at the time the Certificate of Occupancy is issued, there is a delayed effect on impact fee revenue collection.
-Revenue growth is forecast to decrease in the 2013 budget, due to the reduction in the construction sector of the economy as a result of the recession, especially in the commercial construction area.
+Revenue growth is forecast to increase in the 2015 budget, due to the recovery in the construction sector of the economy driven primarily by residential construction.